slozark/ovhcloud/README.md

 optional arguments:
   -h, --help            show this help message and exit -d conf_dir, --conf-dir conf_dir
-                        Specify ovhcloud's storage directory -c conf_file, --conf-ovh conf_file
+                        specify ovhcloud's storage directory -c conf_file, --conf-ovh conf_file
-                        Specify an OVH configuration file path -i, --info            Display more information on the url parts
+                        specify an OVH configuration file path -i, --info            display more information on the url parts
 ```

 ovhcloud parses the users arguments based on a specific syntax.
 Some optional parameters will require a flag while some won't.
 Please have a look below on how to use it :